domschl/WinSteamOnMac/README.md

 > **Note:** This starts a rather lengthy install- and compilation process that takes a long time!

-Now create a directory that will contain all the Windows stuff, Steam and any games you download.
-Here we'll use `~/Win10`, which is our `wine` prefix (Apple uses the example of `my-game-prefix`, we'll go with `Win10`):
+In order to continue the initial installation, skip down to **Continue with initial installation**

 ### Update notes

-**Note:** This section is only for updates later, once the complete installation was finished.
+> **Note:** This section is only for updates later, once the complete installation was finished.
 For initial installation, continue with **Continue installation**.

-**Note:** Update doesn't seem to be a straight foreward process.
+> **Note:** Update doesn't seem to be a straight foreward process.
 You might need to completely start over, if things go wrong.

 - Make sure to use both the latest beta of macOS Sonoma and the latest `game-porting-toolkit` togehter.